hci-a-if-its-2019/assignment-1-jonathan-lewerissa/README.md

 ![Cultural Model and Annotation](https://picsum.photos/400/300/?random)
 ## Do's and Don't's
 ### Do's
-* Verify the user right after the user has been registered to avoid confusion with the general usage flow.
+* Promptly verify the user right after the user has been registered to avoid confusion with the general usage flow.